-According to U.S. Census data, the average person moves over 11 times in their lifetime.
+According to the latest U.S. Census data, the average person moves over 11 times in their lifetime.
 Me?
-I’m over double that, with around 25 moves under my belt.
+I’m over double that, with over 25 moves under my belt.
+Between 2020 and 2023, I moved fived times, including two out-of-state moves.
 While some people may dread the idea of moving, I love it.
 It’s a great way to take stock of what you own and get rid of what no longer serves a purpose.
-Turns out, I’ve developed a sort of fine-tuned system for all my moves.
+Turns out, I’ve developed a sort of fine-tuned system using earned and learned packing and moving tips after all my moves.

-When I packed up my things for a cross-country move from NYC to LA (just one of the millions of individuals who moved during the pandemic), my roommate took note.
+When I packed up my things for a cross-country move from NYC to L.A. (just one of the millions of individuals who moved during the pandemic), my roommate took note.
 “I feel like you’ve been giving the rest of us a masterclass in packing over the last week,” she said.
-Until then, I hadn’t even thought about the fact that I’ve curated a long list of useful packing and moving tips over the years.
+Until then, I hadn’t even thought about the fact that I’ve curated a long list of useful moving and packing tips over the years.

+I’ve got the packing and moving tips and tricks that’ll make it seem like a breeze.
 Some hacks are borrowed from the pros, and some I figured out on my own after my many, many moves — not to mention lots of trial and error.
-Either way, I want to share them with you.
-So whether you’re moving out of state for the first time or you’re just looking to pick up some pointers, I’m here to help you master how to efficiently pack for a move.
+Whether you’re moving out of state for the first time or you’re just looking to pick up some pointers, I’m here to help you master how to efficiently pack for a move.

 Here are some of my best go-to packing and moving hacks to try out for your next move.

 |Dealing with a tight deadline?
 You’ll probably want to check out my tips for last-minute moves, too.|